ssorj/stagger/static/docs.md

 build artifacts.
 A Stagger tag binds a well-known name to a concrete, installable version of your software.

-## Source repos
+## Build repos

-A source repo is a named container for tags corresponding to a particular source code repository.
+A build repo represents a stream of builds from a particular source.
+This will usually be the output of a CI job.

 A repo is identified by an arbitrary ID.
-I recommend using a name that matches the referenced repository.
+I recommend using a name based on that of its CI job, with any additional qualifiers at the end.

+A build repo contains a set of named tags.

 #### Repo fields

 <pre>
 {
+    "job_url": "&lt;job-url&gt;",
     "tags": {
         "&lt;tag-id&gt;": { /* Tag fields */ },
         "&lt;tag-id&gt;": { /* Tag fields */ },